Path-dependency and emergent computing under vectorial driving

-To analyze the b-graphs, we introduce the notion of {\em motifs}, which can be seen as its 'low dimensional building blocks' {(Fig.~\ref{fig:fourbeamresponse}c)}.
-Geometrically, binary strains can be represented as vertices of a $n$-dimensional hypercube, where the $2^n$ (here: 16) vertices correspond to $\vec{b}$, the $n\cdot2^{n-1}$ (here: 32) edges represent the paths between adjacent strains, and the $n(n-1)\cdot2^{n-3}$ (here: 24) faces correspond to loops involving (de)compressing two strains.
+{We illustrate the notion of motifs first for the b-graph of sample B (Fig.~\ref{fig:fourbeamresponse}b). } Geometrically, binary strains can be represented as vertices of an $n$-dimensional hypercube, where the $2^n$ (here: 16) vertices correspond to $\vec{b}$, the $n\cdot2^{n-1}$ (here: 32) edges represent the paths between adjacent strains, and the $n(n-1)\cdot2^{n-3}$ (here: 24) faces correspond to loops involving (de)compressing two strains.
 We focus here on {\em edge motifs}, which capture the qualitative patterns of configurations and transitions between adjacent strains, and {\em loop motifs}, which describe these patterns associated with the two-dimensional faces {(Fig.~\ref{fig:fourbeamresponse}c)}.
 We deal with symmetries by considering motifs equivalent under flipping of the compression and decompression of each strain, i.e., $b_i \leftrightarrow (1-b_i)$, and under relabeling of the configurations at a given strain.
-As we show below, motifs are powerful tools for identifying the {main} features and distinct path dependencies encoded by the b-graph: for example, sample B exhibits three edge and 10 loop motifs that are absent in the two-beam system, and loop motifs allow to detect the paradigmatic non-Abelian and mixed-mode path dependencies (Fig.~\ref{fig:fourbeamresponse}c).
+As we show below, motifs are powerful tools for identifying the main features and distinct path dependencies encoded by the b-graph: for example, sample B exhibits three {edges} and 10 loop motifs that are absent in the two-beam system, and loop motifs allow to detect the paradigmatic non-Abelian and mixed-mode path dependencies (Fig.~\ref{fig:fourbeamresponse}c).

-\subsubsection{Edge motifs}
+\subsection{Edge motifs}